We talked to Manu Ignatius of Subnero about the future of underwater wireless and he had the following to say about it.

-Manu Ignatius: We are fortunate enough to be located in Singapore, one of the places that are not hit very hard.
+Manu Ignatius: We are fortunate enough to be located in Singapore, one of the places that is not hit very hard.
 We are doing well and in high spirits now, considering the worst is almost over.

 Tell us about Subnero.

 Manu Ignatius: Subnero is a Singapore headquartered company focused on developing innovative underwater technologies for communications & networking, navigation, and sensing solutions for both commercial and research outfits, addressing short and long-term deployments.

 Subnero develops autonomous robotic platforms for monitoring and sensing large water bodies.
 Such a solution, Subnero Water Assessment Network (SWAN), is aimed at being an integral part of a smart city planning checklist.
 It allows authorities to do real-time water quality monitoring.

 We also focus on building underwater wireless communication systems.
 This is conceptually similar to Wi-Fi routers on land, which enable wireless communication between devices like phones or computers.
 Uses for wireless communication include communication between AUVs, underwater sensors, sub-sea engineering installations, and even by divers.

 Manu Ignatius: Innovation is ingrained in all the things that we do, be it designing a complicated system when each of us asks ourselves how can we do this better than have ever been done before or while attending a customer issue where we think, what if we were at the receiving end, how would I have liked it to be managed.
 We try not to have any specific processes that are geared towards innovation, rather have our processes designed innovatively so that the outcomes are results of the out-of-the-box thinking.
 Above all, the entire team is very passionate about what we do, which primarily drives our innovative spirit.

 How the coronavirus pandemic affects your business, and how are you coping?